 I wasn’t sure what that thing was, and I didn’t feel I was smart enough to go to university with below average grades, so I joined the Royal Australian Air Force, which is pretty funny in hindsight because I’m in the last semester of my masters degree at the Queensland University of Queensland, and the Air Force was definitely harder.
 Joining the Air Force was a dream come true because I always wanted to serve in the Australian Defence Force like my grandfather who fought in numerous locations in World War II and was one of the Rats of Tobruk.

-After reading a book on entrepreneurship and learning about entrepreneurs like Richard Branson who are making a difference in the world, Dean decided to leave the Air Force to learn what it takes to run and grow businesses.
-Despite working under world-class entrepreneurs Dean wasn't able to get any real support from organisations that were suppose to help Indigenous Entrepreneurs.
+However, after a friend in the Air Force gave me a book on entrepreneurship and when I started learning about entrepreneurs like Richard Branson who I believe are making a real difference in the world, I decided to leave the Air Force after 5 years to learn about what it takes to run and grow businesses.

 Dean served five years in the Royal Australian Air Force before founding Australia’s Indigenous business accelerator, Barayamal – now known as a world leader in Indigenous Entrepreneurship.
-Dean is an action-oriented entrepreneur, Microsoft RAP Advisory Board Member, winner of the Indigenous Digital Excellence (IDX) Entrepreneurship Award, and proud Kamilaroi Man who grew up within the Aboriginal community in Gunnedah, NSW.
+Dean is an action-oriented entrepreneur, Microsoft RAP Advisory Board Member, CSIRO STEM Award Winner, Indigenous Digital Excellence (IDX) Entrepreneurship Award Winner, and proud Kamilaroi Man from Gunnedah, NSW.